 Borderline Personality Disorder (BPD) is characterized by a pervasive pattern of instability in emotions, interpersonal relationships, self-image, and affects.
 It is usually present starting in early adulthood and in a variety of contexts.
 Many individuals diagnosed with BPD have a high degree of instability in their relationships, they may engage in self-harming behaviors, and generally experience a high degree of emotional suffering.
 One is not required to meet the criteria for BPD to participate in the DBT group.

 DBT Therapy is a structured behavioral treatment that combines concepts from cognitive behavioral therapy with Eastern mindfulness and acceptance skills.
 It is a highly effective and wholistic approach addressing four main areas: mindfulness, distress tolerance, emotion regulation and interpersonal effectiveness.
 DBT therapy is practiced by highly trained therapists and consists of individual DBT, DBT Skills Group, phone coaching, homework.
 In addition, DBT therapists must participate in a consultation team.
 DBT is an evidenced-based treatment, which means it has been well researched and there is a body of data showing its efficacy.

 DBT Skills Groups are where the skills are taught in a highly supportive, nonjudgmental class-like setting and run by two highly-trained therapists.
-While the DBT Group is a part of a comprehensive program, not all individuals need the program in its entirety and may choose to join just the DBT Skills Group part of treatment.
+While the DBT Group is a part of a comprehensive program and part of an adherent protocol, not all individuals need the program in its entirety and may choose to join just the DBT Skills Group part of treatment.
 This is allowed on a case by case basis.